Professional whitening treatments

 During the bleaching process it's possible for the patient's teeth to become dehydrated (discussed above).
 Creating a product that has 10 to 20% water content can help to avoid this problem.
 (Sulieman 2008)

-- At-home vs. In-office treatments.
+- At-home vs. Professional teeth whitening treatments.

-- The whitening procedure.
+- The in-office whitening procedure.

-- Common side effects.
+- Common whitening side effects.

 At-home methods -